davepoo/fbximporter/README.md

 - ```StaticBox.hkt``` (must specifiy --keep command line option)
 - ```StaticBox.hko``` - The configuration (filter set) that's passed to the filter tools. (must specifiy --keep command line option)

 Some packages, like Blender, will always export an animation stack which will make the converter think that it's an animation.
-To force it to output a static mesh, pass '-s' or '--static-mesh' as a parameter to the converter.

 ### Animation Studio